Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Common search spaces from the literature

 \subsection{DARTS search space}

-The DARTS search space \citep{liu-iclr19a} consists of a fixed macro architecture and a cell, \ie, a seven node directed acyclic graph (\texttt{Darts}; see \figref{fig:darts_operator} for the topological operator).
+The DARTS search space \citep{liu-iclr19a} consists of a fixed macro architecture and a cell, \ie, a seven node directed acyclic graph (\texttt{Darts}; see \cref{fig:darts_operator} for the topological operator).
 We omit the fixed macro architecture from our search space design for simplicity.
 Each cell receives the feature maps from the two preceding cells as input and outputs a single feature map.
-All intermediate nodes (\ie, \texttt{Node3}, \texttt{Node4}, \texttt{Node5}, and \texttt{Node6}) is computed based on all of its predecessors.
+Each intermediate node (\ie, \texttt{Node3}, \texttt{Node4}, \texttt{Node5}, and \texttt{Node6}) is computed based on two of its predecessors.
 Thus, we can define the DARTS search space as follows:

 where the topological operator \texttt{Node3} receives two inputs, applies the operations separately on them, and sums them up.
 Similarly, \texttt{Node4}, \texttt{Node5}, and \texttt{Node6} apply their operations separately to the given inputs and sum them up.
 The topological operator \texttt{Darts} feeds the corresponding feature maps into each of those topological operators and finally concatenates all intermediate feature maps.
+Since in the final discrete architecture each intermediate node only receives two non-zero inputs, we need to add a constraint to ensure that each intermediate node only has two incident edges.
+More specifically, we enforce that for each intermediate node only two $\OP$ primitive computations are non-\texttt{zero} and the others are \texttt{zero}.
+For example, one of the primitive computations of the topological operator \texttt{Node4} is enforced to be \texttt{zero}.

+To avoid adding an explicit constraint, we can utilize that the topological operators can be an arbitrary (Python) function (with an associated computational graph which is only required for search strategies using the graph information in their performance modeling).
+Thus, we can equivalently express the DARTS search space as follows:

+where \texttt{GENOTYPE} resembles the Python object (\texttt{namedtuple}), which can be plugged (almost) directly into standard DARTS implementations.